 Dewatering can be dangerous and is something that must follow steps and be monitored.
 No doubt that Slean Water services and the City of Hillsboro had staff watching over this one.
 But once the water started flowing, it has not stopped.
 And it has been at least 6 months.
 As explained by contractor Perlo, here is what they say:

 Dewatering is the process of removing surface or groundwater from a particular location.
 Most construction work cannot occur in areas with significant water ponding, so techniques have been designed to move water out of each area for the duration of construction.
 The process typically involves sloping the areas of work to drain water away, pumping surface water to another location, or drilling a series of well-points into the ground around the area of work and pumping it to another location in order to artificially lower the water table while work is occurring.

 Find out more here: https://perlo.biz/construction-dewatering-what-is-it-and-why-does-it-matter/

 The question is will this lengthy and very expensive process be repeated by future developers in the area?
 Should we consider local wells and the health of the aquifer?
-Whatever happens this has been quite something to watch and that is a LOT of water!
-We will keep an eye on this project as it head skyward and up and out of the water!
+Whatever happens, this has been quite something to watch and that is a LOT of water!
+We will keep an eye on this project as it heads skyward and up and out of the water!